 When children have a confirmed diagnosis through a psycho-educational assessment we are able to cater to those specific needs and create an individualized learning plan.
 Some parents may believe their child has a diagnosable learning disability but have not gone through the testing, we can assist with this as well.
 During tutoring sessions we can watch out for signs and let the parent know if they child should go through the psycho-educational assessment process.

 We also work with IEP (Individual Education Plan) and IPRC (Identification Placement and Review Committee).
-When a child is deemed exceptional, or has special needs at school, this is when the IPRC process starts.
+An IPRC is offered to children who are deemed exceptional or requires special needs in the classroom.
 This means that the school decides if the child needs any special technology for the learning process.
 We can work with students to feel comfortable with the services they have been provided.
-IEP’s are done for any children with exceptional and special needs as well.
-If a child has not been deemed special needs or exceptional they are still able to get an IEP.
+In addition to the IPRC, IEP’s are done for any children with exceptional and special needs.
+If a child has not been deemed special needs or exceptional, they are still able to get an IEP.
 This is a service that includes modified learning expectations, teaching strategies and/or learning environment accommodations.
-In addition, we can assist parents with knowing what their child needs in their IEP and how to get the IPRC process started.
+We are able to assist parents with both the IEP and IPRC process.

 What Does a Typical Tutoring Session Look Like?

-When a child begins special education tutoring there is a series of diagnostic tests done to get a better understanding of where the learning levels are.
+When a child begins special education tutoring, they will first perform diagnostic testing.
+This is to get a better understanding of where the learning levels are at.
 After this is complete, we are able to create plans for each tutoring session and setting goals.

-Every month, there is a progress report put together for each child.
+At the end of every month, a progress report is completed for each child.
 This consists of any diagnostic tests done and their scoring, everything we have been working on, what they are excelling at and what they need help in.

 We offer tutoring all year round with a Spring, Summer, Fall and Winter terms.
 Each session is 2 hours a week for each term.